- Features extra modes not available on other dehumidifiers – cycle timer

 When we first unboxed the dehumidifier we noticed that unlike other dehumidifiers that simply include the adapter loose in the box, the Kenmore has a special indentation in the top brace of the unit’s water tank that holds the drainage adapter and gives you a place to store it.
 At first glance it appeared to be a nice touch.
 However, once we started testing the dehumidifier and emptying the water tank, we couldn’t store the adapter in the indentation as it would fall out every time we emptied the tank.
 Including a place to store the adapter was a good idea, but it ended up not working very well in practice.

 The KM70 does not feature a built-in pump which is only disappointing due to its price point.
-At $300 we would like to see an included built-in pump as an included feature for a 70 pint dehumidifier.
+At around $300 we would like to see an included built-in pump as an included feature for a 70 pint dehumidifier.

 Overall Category Score